mgilder/ballcam_parser/README.md

     - Get the ballcam results using the `new_ballcam_lifetimes` function

 - LifetimeList
     - This is basically a list of "Lifetimes".
-A "Lifetime" is basically just a list of events for a given actor_id, from creation until either deleted or overwritten.
+A "Lifetime" is basically just a list of events for a given actor_id, from it's creation until it's either deleted or overwritten.
-    - TODO
+    - Long story short, this basically is just used to figure out at any network frame or time what each actor_id corresponds to, and also easily filter for relevant events.
+In this case, we want to filter only to camera events, so that we can get ballcam events, and when we have `TAGame.CameraSettingsActor_TA:PRI` events, be able to easily figure out the actor_id "Lifetime" it points to at that time, and then from there search that playerreplicationinfo actor's "Lifetime" to get the `UniqueId`.
 - Ballcam Calculation
-    - TODO
-- TODO
+    - Using the LifetimeList we can get a few different things.
+        - First we use `player_id_buckets`, to limit the lifetimes to only camera objects, and also group them by the corresponding player in a hashmap.
+            - We'll use this later to search through the camera events to get ballcam events.
+        - Then we use `get_disconnect_players`, to get any players that disconnected during that match, and the time at which they did so.
+            - We'll use this later to stop tracking a player after they disconnect the first time.
+        - Then we use `get_state_changes`, to get all the game state changes, e.g. `Countdown`, `Active`, `PostGoalScored` from the `TAGame.GameEvent_TA:ReplicatedStateName` events as mentioned above.
+            - We'll use this later to not count time that occurs between goals and countdown.
+        - Then for each player we'll get a list of ballcam events using `get_ballcam_list`, then process them using `process_ballcam`.
+- Then we return the results for each player.